VenithNET/Dragon-Linux/content/community.md

 Please remember that all community members are expected to abide by our [Code of Conduct](/code-of-conduct).

-## IRC
+## Discord

-Most development and project discussion takes place on IRC.
+Most development and project discussion takes place on Discord.
 We have several channels on the OFTC IRC network:

 * #asahi [[logs](https://oftc.irclog.whitequark.org/asahi)] - General project discussion
 * #asahi-dev [[logs](https://oftc.irclog.whitequark.org/asahi-dev)] - Development discussion